CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 at all during the 2023 Stock Market Recession.

-This Stock Market Robot will work best to quickly sell stocks that are decreasing in price value by reacting to a Moving Average Convergence / Divergence "SELL SIGNAL."
+This Stock Market Robot will work best to quickly sell stocks that are decreasing in price value by reacting to a Moving Average Convergence / Divergence "Sell Signal."
 It also reacts to quickly buy new stocks by reacting to an extremely accurate Moving Average Convergence / Divergence "Buy Signal."